Holiday house Lofoten

-At very low activity the northern lights are visible low on the horizon a few kilometers drive from our houses.
-Already a moderate aurora is simply to admire from the stairs or the garden of the houses.
+At very low activity the northern lights are visible low on the horizon a few kilometers drive from our house.
+Already a moderate aurora is simply to admire from the balcony or the garden of the house.
 We constantly keep an eye on websites that display the current activity and we inform our guests.
 We give advice for the most beautiful and best places to see and/or photograph northern lights.

 For those who don't want to carry to much luggage we rent out tripods for camera's and possibly more equipment like a wide angle lens for northernlights for Canon.

 For small groups with special whishes, photo tours for example, we can do an offer.

 Eagles and otters in the 'garden'.
 In winter the northern lights swings across the sky above the house.
 In the summer, the midnight sun and clouds provide a fascinating shadow play on the mountains across the turquoise sea current.
 In our holiday house on the Lofoten Islands dreams come true.

 Our house on the island Vestvågøy are situated on the banks of the Gimsøystraumen.
 It is just between Leknes and Svolvaer, the two main villages on the Lofoten Islands, each with a small airfield.
 From our house one can explore the Lofoten Islands with wonderful daytrips.
 Hikers walk straight from the houses into the mountains.

 In front of the houses otters play along the shore.
 In summers, on windless days, one can spot porpoises.
 Some days clouds of gulls are hunting schools of fish.